magwenelab/Hypermutator_QTL/README.md

 Python functions and notebooks used in QTL analysis of C. neoformans hypermutator phenotype in Priest et al. 2021

+## Dependencies
+BWA
+SAMTOOLS
+BAMADDRG
+FREEBAYES
+PYTHON

 ## Description of notebooks and order of analysis pipeline:

+FASTQ_alignment_and_variant_calling.ipynb
+- A notebook that constructs calls for aligning paired-end reads with BWA, SAM to BAM conversion, adding readgroups, and calling freebayes for variant detection

 hypermutatorqtl.py
 - A library of dataframes, lists, variables, and functions used across notebooks.